 orthodoxy is to absorb it into the system while changing it so that it is no longer a threat.
-There are already signs of this in the green/alternatives movement at large e.g. Green Consumer Week (as if consumerism is green), the Realo factions in the Green parties and the Conservative Party's recent leap onto the environmentalist bandwagon.
+There are already signs of this in the green/alternatives movement at large e.g. Green Consumer Week (as if consumerism is green), the Realo factions in the Green parties and the Conservative Party's recent least onto the environmentalist benchman.

+leap onto the environmentalist bandwagon.
 Could the same thing be happening to alternative medicine?
 It is quite possible for the medical establishment to take in alternative medicine on its terms.
 Some doctors are taking short courses in homeopathy, osteopathy and other therapies.
-The pharmaceuticals could turn to the medical establishment to take in alternative medicine on its terms.
-Some doctors are taking short courses in homeopathy, osteopathy and other therapies.
 The pharmaceuticals could turn to manufacturing off-the-shelf homeopathic, herbal or blochemic medicines alongside their synthetic drugs and take over the market, forcing genuine natural medicine producers out.
 This could be made easier with retail outlets for medicines restricted to chemists shops, which too often are hand in glove with, if not actually owned by, the drug companies.

-Yes, atternative medicine would become accepted at last, up to a point, and at a price.
-The radical approach towards treatment of alternative medicine could be lost and the medical systems reduced to mere sidelines in orthodox medicine's battery of products for this or that standard condition.
+Yes, alternative medicine would become accepted at last, up to a point, and at a price.
+The radical approach towards treatment of alternative medicine could be lost and the medical systems reduced tomere sidelines in orthodox medicine's battery of products for this or that standard condition.
 Do we want alternative medicine hijacked in this way?
 And would we really be any healthler for it?